andycroll/andycroll.com/_posts/2022/2022-11-14-safely-remove-a-column-field-from-active-record.md

 Rails gives you the tools to change your database but doing it in the production environment of a busy application often requires greater care.

-To a certain extent having good test coverage and a healthy process for deploying multiple times a day is a requirement of this method given that this “simple” column removal requires three seperate deployments.
+To a certain extent having good test coverage and a healthy process for deploying multiple times a day is a prerequisite of this method given that this “simple” column removal requires three seperate deployments.

 ### There's a gem for that!